nishantsinghdev/WebViewApp2/README.md

 Inject Kotlin's functions in JavaScript with the same name as the another JS function.

-Override target JS function's call when opened on this app by Overwriting the variable JObj containing a Window Object by re-assigining it with a Kotlin Object's name (in String) by putting it under pre-defined ECMA6 function : eval() during assignment to make name (a String) into a String Template.
+Re-assign the variable jObj containing a Window Object with a Kotlin's Object name (in String) by putting it under pre-defined ECMA6 function : eval() during assignment to make name (a String) into a String Template.

-Also, use the newly obtained jObj to check whether the page is loaded in the App or Not.
+Use the newly obtained jObj to check whether the page is loaded in the App or Not.

+Also, override target JS function's call with Kotlin function with jObj when opened on this App.

 # index.html
 WebView Page 2